omimo/PyMO/README.md

 ## Examples

-To run these examples, start `jupyter notebook` in this directory or change directory to the `demos` folder and run `python`.
+To run these examples, change directory to the `demos` folder.

 ### Read BVH Files